ORNL/certified/docs/how-to-guides.md

 Services need at least one `--host` defined that matches the URL the client will connect to.

+You can check your certificate contents using

+    openssl x509 -text -noout -in $VIRTUAL_ENV/etc/certified/id.crt

 ## Link your identity to a microservice